Batman and Harley Quinn – A Review

 Look, if this is canon, I won’t accept it.
 I’m going to be unreasonable about this for the rest of my life.
 I’ve long ago said goodbye to the DC Animated Universe of old and I don’t need more of it in my life.
 Batman and Harley Quinn made sure of that by being the Superman: Braniac Attacks of it’s series.
 I won’t mourn again.

-Posted on August 15, 2017, in comic books, movies, reviews and tagged 90s, bad movie, Batman, batman and harley quinn, batman animated series, Batman movie, bruce timm, DC, DC Animated movies, DC Animated Universe, dc animation, DC comics, dc dvds, dc original animated movies, DC universe, DC Universe Animated Original movies, Harley Quinn, movie review, nightwing, review.
+Posted on August 15, 2017, in comic books, movie review, movies, reviews and tagged 90s, bad movie, Batman, batman and harley quinn, batman animated series, Batman movie, bruce timm, DC, DC Animated movies, DC Animated Universe, dc animation, DC comics, dc dvds, dc original animated movies, DC universe, DC Universe Animated Original movies, Harley Quinn, movie review, nightwing, review.
 Bookmark the permalink.
 Leave a comment.